Surfing in Pacific Ocean

 Hawaii is easily accessed via Honolulu International Airport, with connections from the U.S., Asia, and Oceania.
 Tahiti’s Faaʻa International Airport connects to Los Angeles, Auckland, and Paris.
 Fiji’s Nadi International is the hub for surf resorts and charters.
 Australia’s Pacific coast is served by Sydney, Brisbane, and Melbourne, while New Zealand’s Auckland International connects globally.
 Micronesia and Papua New Guinea require more complex travel, often via Guam or Manila.

 Once there, surf travel is often boat-based.
 Fiji, Tahiti, and Micronesia rely heavily on boats to reach reef passes.
+Surf charters and travel packages provide access to remote and exclusive surf spots, making for a memorable surf trip.
 In Hawaii, scooters or rental cars are the norm.
 New Zealand and Australia demand road trips—part of the surf lifestyle.

 Crowds

 Hawaii’s North Shore is famously crowded during winter, with lineups stacked with locals and pros.
+These lineups often attract experienced surfers and more experienced surfers seeking challenging waves.
 Tahiti’s Teahupoʻo sees smaller numbers due to its danger, but it’s rarely empty.
 Fiji’s resorts limit crowds, though popular breaks can get busy.
 Australia’s Gold Coast is extremely crowded, but New Zealand, PNG, and Micronesia offer solitude and discovery.

 Lineup Lowdown